-In the Green Affidavit, witness Green stated under oath that at the local level, NTE was required to obtain a Special Use Permit from Rockingham County in order to comply with local zoning requirements.
-On July 11, 2016, the Rockingham County Planning Board conducted a guasi-judicial public hearing on the requested Special Use Permit for the Facility (Special Use Permit Case #2016-006).
-During the course of that hearing, it was noted that the Facility will be located next to an existing 874-MW power plant (the Duke Rockingham plant) that has been there for about 20 years, and that there is a large compressor station on the Williams Gas Pipeline approximately one mile to the north of NTE's proposed Facility.
-As required by the Rockingham County Unified Development Ordinance, the Planning Board made the following findings, based upon the competent, material, and substantial evidence presented under oath at that hearing on the Special Use Permit: (a) That the use or development is located, designed, and proposed to be operated so as to maintain or promote the public health, safety, and general welfare: (b) That the use or development complies with all required regulations and standards of this ordinance [Rockingham County Unified Development Ordinance] and with all other applicable regulations; (c) That the use or development is located, designed, and proposed to be operated so as to maintain or enhance the value of contiguous property; and (d) That the use or development conforms with the general plans for the land use and development of Rockingham County as embodied in the Unified Development Ordinance and in the Rockingham County Land Use Plan.
+In the Green Affidavit, NTE witness Green testified that at the local level, NTE was required to obtain a Special Use Permit from Rockingham County in order to comply with local zoning requirements.
+On July 11, 2016, the Rockingham County Planning Board conducted a quasi-judicial public hearing on the requested Special Use Permit for the Facility.
+During the course of that hearing, it was noted that the Facility will be located next to an existing 874 MW power plant (the Duke Rockingham plant) that has been there for about 20 years and that there is a large compressor station on the Williams Gas Pipeline approximately one mile to the north of NTE's proposed Facility.
+As required by the Rockingham County Unified Development Ordinance, the Planning Board made the following findings -- based upon the competent, material, and substantial evidence presented under oath at the hearing -- in order to grant the Special Use Permit: (a) That the use or development is located, designed, and proposed to be operated so as to maintain or promote the public health, safety, and general welfare; (b) That the use or development complies with all required regulations and standards of this ordinance [Rockingham County Unified Development Ordinance] and with all other applicable regulations; (c) That the use or development is located, designed, and proposed to be operated so as to maintain or enhance the value of contiguous property; and (d) That the use or development conforms with the general plans for the land use and development of Rockingham County as embodied in the Unified Development Ordinance and in the Rockingham County Land Use Plan.
 A motion to approve the permit specifically recited these four findings of fact as the basis of approval, and the permit was approved unanimously by the seven-member Rockingham County Planning Board.

-The findings of the local government planning board are informative to the Commission's deliberations of public convenience and necessity.
+Although this Commission is not legally bound by the findings of a local government board, we recognize their knowledge of, and familiarity with, the area and the local issues and concerns that inform their decision.
 In addition to the granting of the Public Use Permit, local governmental support of the Facility is demonstrated by the testimony of Mr. Ken Allen, Business and Economic Developer for Rockingham County, who spoke in favor of the project, noting that the Facility will significantly increase the County's tax base, create approximately 15 to 20 full-time jobs after construction, and approximately 200 to 300 construction jobs.
-Mr. Ronnie Tate, Director of Engineering and Public Utilities for Rockingham County, also testified that his department supported both the Facility and a mutually beneficial agreement between NTE and the County allowing for the expansion of county services.
+(T. V. 2, p.
+15) Mr. Ronnie Tate, Director of Engineering and Public Utilities for Rockingham County, also testified that his department supported the Facility and a mutually beneficial agreement between NTE and the County allowing for the expansion of county services.
+(T. V. 2, p.
+16)

-The Commission received public witness testimony at the public hearing in the Rockingham County Courthouse on October 25, 2016.
-Sixteen persons made direct statements, some for and some against the proposed project.
-The majority of individuals spoke against the proposed project stating concerns regarding the need for the project, property values, noise and water issues.
-NC WARN emphasized the concerns expressed at the public hearing in its post-hearing Brief filed on December 22, 2016.
-In addition, thirty seven consumer statements of position were filed with the Commission.
-The statements generally dealt with the same concerns expressed in the public hearing.
-The Commission is sensitive to the issues expressed by the public witnesses and in the consumer statements of position.
-However, the Commission finds that these issues were directly addressed by the necessary findings of the Rockingham County Planning Board in its determination granting the required Special Use Permit.
-The Special Use Permit, filed in this docket as Appendix B to the Green Affidavit, also contains specific conditions to ensure development in accordance with the site plan, compliance with all required permits and approvals, approval by the North Carolina Department of Transportation of the driveway permit, and that all applicable local ordinance requirements for public utility facilities are met.
+Many of the issues raised by the public witnesses at the hearing, such as noise, traffic, and impact on property values, are directly addressed by the necessary findings of the Rockingham County Planning Board in its determination in granting the required Special Use Permit.
+The Special Use Permit, filed in this docket as Appendix B to the Green Affidavit, also contains specific conditions to ensure development in accordance with the site plan, compliance with all required permits and approvals, approval by the North Carolina Department of Transportation of the driveway permit, and satisfaction of all applicable local ordinance requirements for public utilities facilities.